-All learning packages in Year 7 and 8 encourage girls to use their learning to become better citizens and to create a positive community.
+All Learning Packages in Year 7 and 8 encourage girls to use their learning to become better citizens and to create a positive community.
 Throughout the year our girls take part in ‘Community Breakouts’.
 This is where they head out into the community to build their skills, knowledge, confidence and help make positive change and contributions.
-Activities the girls are involved in are tree planning at Bushy Point, Self Defence, cycling at the Velodrome, Outreach Singing and visiting the Council Chambers just to name a few.
+Activities the girls are involved in are tree planting at Bushy Point, Self Defence, cycling at the Velodrome, Outreach Singing, and visiting the Council Chambers just to name a few.